Taking Control of Intra-class Variation in Conditional GANs Under Weak Supervision

 \section{Implementation}

 Our implementation is built upon the stable and efficient progressive GAN of \cite{karras2018progressive}, a Tensorflow implementation of which was made publicly available by Nvidia.
-The progressive GAN begins by generating images of 4x4 resolution and then progressively fades in new convolutional upscaling layers until the desired resolution is reached.
-There has been much recent work on improving the quality of GAN output published in the literature.
+The progressive GAN begins by generating images of $4\times 4$ resolution and then progressively fades in new convolutional upscaling layers until the desired resolution is reached.
+There has been much recent work on improving the quality of GAN-generated images published in the literature.
 We tested a selection of these enhancements and found that our best results were produced by a progressive Wasserstein GAN with the standard gradient penalty (GP) term of \cite{NIPS2017_7159} where the weight of the GP term was allowed to evolve throughout training based on an \textit{adaptive lambda} scheme similar to that in \cite{Chen_2018_CVPR}.
-(Details of this scheme can be found in Appendix \ref{appendix: Adaptive_lambda_scheme}.)
 In the generator we use orthogonal initialisation of weights and replace the pixel-wise feature normalisation used in \cite{karras2018progressive} with the orthogonal regularisation of \cite{brock2017neural} using the suggested weight of 0.0001.
-Fr\'echet Inception Distances calculated for these tests are presented in Table \ref{tab:FID_scores}.